youwen5/web/routes/+about.typ

 #show: html-shim.with(title: "About")

+How many words does it take to get to know someone?
+To start---I could tell you my name is Youwen---romanized directly from the Chinese: 佑文.
+I#(apostrophe)m from the San Francisco Bay Area but I currently study and live in Santa Barbara, California.

+I could tell you that I study math, and computers, but I care at least as much about politics and philosophy and the human condition.

+If it helps, we might saunter through the streets of IV or window shop in downtown SB, and complain about dining hall food or the exorbitant prices in restaurants.
+I could tell you about the subtle genius of _Disco Elysium_ or Rust#(apostrophe)s algebraic type system.
+We could play _Risk of Rain 2_ or _Monster Hunter_.

+Or we could hike out by Campus Point, look out past the crumbling bluffs, and admire the deep inky waters of the Pacific.
+We could stare until the sun sets in a suffusion of gold and orange and blue and the rays tear the glistening waves asunder.

+And for a moment, we might forget the ennui of the world and feel weightless against its torrents.

+And maybe we#(apostrophe)d finally get to know each other.

+But until then---I hope my words suffice.

+#dinkus

 = History

-I study at UC Santa Barbara and spend most of my productive time doing math or programming.
 I#(apostrophe)m originally from Shanghai, China.
 I lived in the state of Utah for a few years as a kid, before moving to the San Francisco Bay Area.
+I study at UC Santa Barbara and spend most of my productive time doing math or programming.

 = Computing